Wangjiang County

 Wangjiang County (望江县 (望江縣, Wàng Jiāng Xiàn)) is a county in the southwest of Anhui Province, situated on the northwest (left) bank of the Yangtze.
 It is under the jurisdiction of the prefecture-level city of Anqing.
 It has population of 600,000 and an area of 1357 km2.
-The ZIP code of Wangjiang is 246200.The government of Wangjiang County is located in Leiyang Town.
+The government of Wangjiang County is located in Huayang Town.

 Administrative divisions

 Wangjiang County has jurisdiction over eight towns and two townships.